From Heritage to Present Future –

 The BCSSS further hosts

-- international science and practice forums, like the European Meetings on Cybernetics and Systems Research (EMCSR & emcsr avantgarde).
+- international science and practice forums, like the European Meetings on Cybernetics and Systems Research (EMCSR & emcsr avantgarde) and the Circular Economy Forum Austria.

 Thereby, the Center fosters